eyqs/eyqs.github.io/blog/2002-ubcs-cpen.md

 ### CPEN 432: Real-time System Design
-#### Bader Alahmad, 2017W2, 100% (highest in section)
+#### Bader Alahmad, 2017W2, 100% (highest in year)

-"Multi-tasking; interrupt-driven systems; task scheduling; schedulability analysis; inter-process communication and synchronization; resource management; performance measurement; hardware/software integration; hardware/software tradeoffs; system reliability."
+> Multi-tasking; interrupt-driven systems; task scheduling; schedulability analysis; inter-process communication and synchronization; resource management; performance measurement; hardware/software integration; hardware/software tradeoffs; system reliability.

 CPEN 432 is a senior elective course and there's nothing else like it.
 But you have to know what you're getting into.
 Most of the lecture content is about scheduling theory, verbatim from Buttazzo's "Predictable Scheduling Algorithms and Applications", so skim through chapters 1--4, and if you don't like the material, don't take the course.
 The final exam and all the written assignments are only about scheduling, and these require about as much rigour as CPSC 320, so brush up on your proofs and be ready to search up what Hoeffding's inequality is.